EgorBakanov/com.nara.sample-package/README.md

-# com.nara.sample-package
+# Sample Package
- This is sample unity package created for testing purposes
+ This is sample unity package created for testing purposes.